-TenneT commissioned oekom research to assist with the issuance of its Green Bonds to be issued in 2016 by verifying and confirming the sustainable added value of the underlying assets using the criteria and indicators defined in TenneT's existing Green Bond Framework.
-The proceeds of the Green Bond issuances are used exclusively to finance a portfolio of projects with an environmental added value relating to the transmission of renewable electricity from offshore wind power plants into the onshore electricity grid using direct current technology or alternating current technology.
+TenneT commissioned oekom research to assist with the issuance of its senior Green Debt and/or Green Perpetual Capital Securities (each a "Green Bond" collectively the "Green Bonds") which may be issued in 2017 by verifying the sustainable added value of the underlying assets using the criteria defined in TenneT's Green Bond Framework.
+The proceeds of the Green Bonds are used exclusively to finance a portfolio of projects with an environmental added value relating to the transmission of renewable electricity from offshore wind power plants into the onshore electricity grid using direct current technology or alternating current technology.

-The 2016 Green Bond issuances will be used to finance further expenses of projects that have already been part of a portfolio consisting of eligible projects and partly financed by TenneT through its inaugural public Green Bond issuance of 2015 and its Green Schuldschein issuance of 2016: DolWin1, DolWin2, DolWin3.
-Additionally, BorWin3 is added to the green project portfolio as one further project from the same project category.
+The 2017 Green Bond issuances will be used to finance further expenses of projects that have already been part of a portfolio consisting of eligible projects: DolWin1, DolWin2, DolWin3, BorWin3, SylWin1 and BorWin2.
+In June 2017, BorWin1 and HelWin1 are added to this portfolio.